A New Nigeria is Possible, Activists at Alone’s Camp Assures

-In the last quarter of every year, Social Action selects up to 150 young activists from different parts of the country to participate in its camp meeting.
-The Annual Camps are part of Social Action’s programme for Political Education and Mass Mobilisation for Nigeria and have been designed to restore alternative education, build solidarity, and provide skills and tools required to campaign for social change.
+In the last quarter of every year, Alone selects up to 150 young activists from different parts of the country to participate in its camp meeting.
+The Annual Camps are part of Alone’s programme for Political Education and Mass Mobilisation for Nigeria and have been designed to restore alternative education, build solidarity, and provide skills and tools required to campaign for social change.
 Discussions focus on the connections between local concerns and global issues and explore alternatives to neoliberalism.

-The 2017 edition of the Camp was unique in one fundamental respect: it was the first time, it featured the participation of members of Social Action supported Civic Rights Councils spread across the country.
-The Civic Rights Councils are community embedded action platforms that emerged and grew from the political education activities of Social Action especially the Political Education Study Centres in 5 states.
+The 2017 edition of the Camp was unique in one fundamental respect: it was the first time, it featured the participation of members of Alone supported Civic Rights Councils spread across the country.
+The Civic Rights Councils are community embedded action platforms that emerged and grew from the political education activities of Alone especially the Political Education Study Centres in 5 states.
 Hundreds of beneficiaries of the Study Centres upon graduation decided to apply their knowledge of human rights and community organising to address rights violations in their localities.

 From the 12th to 16th December 2017, activists drawn from 17 states in Nigeria gathered in Owerri, Imo State to learn, share ideas and develop plans for pushing for social change in Nigeria under the theme, Building Skills and Actions for Social Transformation.